Most of our customers use our data-sharing feature for several reasons:

 There are two ways to share data within a project.
 You can share the entire project with a named collaborator, or you can share an individual map or report within a project using a share link.
 This document will walk you through both options and when to use them.

 Add a teammate to a project

 The best way to share a project with someone is to add them as a member of your project team.
-A member of the project team will be able to view all project data, receive updates when new maps are added to the project, and has the ability to interact with the data according to their organization role or plan type.
+A member of the project team will be able to view all project data, receive updates when new maps are added to the project and interact with the data according to their role and license type.

-For example, an organization Editor will be able to edit data, while a view-only organization member will only have viewing access on the data.
-This type of sharing is ideal for members of your organization, and even subcontractors and clients, that want to have access to all maps and reports for a project.
+For example, an organization Editor will be able to edit data, while a view-only organization member will only have viewing access to the data.
+This type of sharing is ideal for members of your organization, and even subcontractors and clients, who want to have access to all maps and reports for a project.

 If you have a list of users you would like to invite to a project you can add the list of users to your invite list separating users by comma, semicolon, or a space.

-Then on the share page, copy the view only link and send it whomever you like.
+Then on the share page, copy the view-only link and send it to whomever you like.

 If the person viewing the shared link is not logged in to DroneDeploy, they will see a basic, view-only version of the individual map you shared and will see the option to signup or login to DroneDeploy.